 - Develop a wide range of practical skills.
-Overall, at least 15% of the marks for the A-Level course will require the assessment of practical skills. - Learn about how reactions take place and how they affect people. - Improve a large number of skills including problem solving, communication, research and planning skills.
+Overall, at least 15% of the marks for the A-Level course will require the assessment of practical skills. - Learn about how and why reactions take place and how they affect people and the environment - Improve a large number of skills including problem solving, communication, research and planning skills.